ZcashFoundation/zebra/book/src/dev/rfcs/0002-parallel-verification.md

 **Verification - Checking A Data Dependency:**

-6. Await the previous block.
+4. Await the previous block.
 When it arrives, check that the BlockHeight of this Block is one more than the BlockHeight of the previous block.
 If the check passes, commit the block to the state.
 Otherwise, reject the block as invalid.

-^ Note that Zebra actually checks the BlockHeight range during parsing.
-The BlockHeight is stored as a compact integer, so out-of-range BlockHeights take up additional raw bytes during parsing.

 ## Zebra Design
 [zebra-design]: #zebra-design